cs-education/classTranscribe/readme.txt

 * Create a certificate and key.
 Place those in cert/cert/ (by default) You will need to provide this information to the IdP.
 * Download Piwik
-    To set up Piwik, visit the exposed port or url (the port will be defined as PROXY_PORT in .env) Follow the instructions onscreen.
+    To set up Piwik, visit the exposed port or url (the port will be defined as PROXY_PORT in .env; PROXY_PORT has to be https)
+    Follow the instructions onscreen.

 Piwik and authentication will NOT work prior to this set-up.